yochannah/Corrfunc/docs/source/python-interface.rst

 See :ref:`function_usage_examples` for a broad overview of the typical tasks associated with computing correlation functions.
-Read on for the various pair-counters available within the python interfaces of Corrfunc.
+Read on for the various pair-counters available within the python interfaces of corrfunc.

 Calculating spatial clustering statistics in simulation boxes
 ==============================================================

-Corrfunc can compute a range of spatial correlation functions and the counts-in-cells.
+corrfunc can compute a range of spatial correlation functions and the counts-in-cells.
 For all of these calculations a few inputs are required.
 The following code section sets up the default inputs that are used later on in the clustering functions: